-As an educator, there’s nothing worse than realizing that your students haven’t engaged during a lecture.
-Lack of engagement can cause a lot of different issues for educators and students alike, including failed exams, missed deadlines and an overall feeling of defeat.
+As an educator, there’s nothing worse than realizing that your students are distracted and not actively engaged during a lecture.
+Lack of engagement can cause a lot of different issues for educators and students alike, including failed exams, missed deadlines, and an overall feeling of defeat.

 As a teacher, it is your responsibility to present engaging content to your students.
-If your lecture isn’t engaging from the start, there is no way that you can expect your students to stay engaged.
+If your lecture isn’t engaging from the word go, there is no way that you can expect your students to stay engaged.
 Instead, create exciting content and presentations for your class, and even ask for anonymous feedback to rate your lectures to make sure that you’re making a positive impact.

 One of the biggest distractions that educators face today is technology, usually in the form of a smartphone.
 Instead of letting smartphones become a distraction in your lecture hall, how about making them a central part of the learning process?
 One example of doing this is by using tools such as Mentimeter to engage your students with interactive presentations, where they can use their smartphones to answer questions during the lecture.
-This will stop students getting distracted by their smartphones, and instead use technology to engage them in a new and refreshing way.
+This will stop students from getting distracted by their smartphones, and instead, use technology to engage them in a new and refreshing way.

 At the start of each lecture, explain to your students why they are there.
-Perhaps the topic you are going to cover will come up on the end of year exam, or it is an area that future employers consider important.
+Perhaps the topic you are going to cover will feature in their end-of-year exam, or it is an area that future employers consider important.
 By adding a “why” to your lecture you can give students some perspective and remind them how important it is to stay alert and engaged throughout the session.

 We have already discussed that interesting content is essential for keeping students engaged.
 One great way to improve your content is to understand what interests your students.
 For example, they might love Game of Thrones or have a particular interest in sports.
 You can use this information to create relevant lectures whilst establishing a positive student-teacher relationship.

 Great leaders and inspirational figures are excellent public speakers.
-The way they talk, and their presence when they are in the room is enough to make people want to listen to them.
+The way they talk, and their presence when they are in the room are enough to make people want to listen to them.
 Luckily, public speaking is something you can learn.
 Consider joining a Toastmasters group or learning more about how to improve your public speaking.
-This will help you to keep your students engaged.

 Try to understand what they already know so that you can create lectures that fit their needs.
 At the start of the school year, consider asking your students about their expectations.
 This will also give you the chance to voice what your expectations of them are.
 Establishing clear communication between you and your students will help you to understand their needs and expectations which will help you to understand how you can keep them engaged.

 Engagement isn’t anything you can demand from your students, but something you need to work with them together to achieve with them.
-Great content, communication, and interactivity are the core parts of getting your students to engage not only during a lecture, but for the whole semester!
+Great content, communication, and interactivity are the core parts of getting your students to engage not only during a lecture but for the whole semester!